CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 You've received reports that some documents containing employee IDs aren't being detected.
 To improve detection coverage, you'll lower the confidence level of the pattern in the Contoso Employee IDs SIT so it triggers even when only partial evidence is found, increasing the likelihood of detection.

-1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and logged into Microsoft Purview as Joni Sherman.

 1. In Microsoft Edge, navigate to `https://purview.microsoft.com`.

 1. In the left navigation, select **Solutions** > **Information protection** > **Classifiers** > **Sensitive info types**.